zrm99/Odalium/README.md

 # Odalmedia

-Odalmedia is an ExpressJs, text only forum software using PostgreSQL which is meant to be similar to, but different than Reddit was in its early days.
+An ExpressJs software meant to have similarities to the early functionality of Reddit.

-This software is currently in very early development and should not be used in production.
+This software is currently in early development and should not be used in production scenarios.

 ![Code Quality Score](https://www.code-inspector.com/project/15427/status/svg)